 For both writers and editors, this option explores writing as vocation and includes courses in rhetoric and writing for print, broadcast, and electronic media.

-New Media (This concentration is currently under review.)
+New Media

 For individuals who expect to develop or manage interactive technologies, this option focuses on interactive computer-mediated communication by examining research, trends and production issues.

 MCOM Applicants must have: